shakebugs/shake-docs/docs/android/configuration-and-data/activity-history.md

 :::note

-This starts the notification listener service, which will require users to grant notification access the first time they open up your app.
+This starts the notification listener service, which will require users to grant notification access the first time they open your app.

 :::